alegrigoriev/hg2git/README.md

 For example, `--progress=0.1` sets the progress update period 100 ms.
 The default update period is 1 second.

+`--branches <branches namespace>`
+- use this directory name as the root directory for branches.
+The default is **refs/heads/**.
+This value is also assigned to **$Branches** variable to use for substitutions in the XML config file.

+`--tags <tags namespace>`
+- use this directory name as the root directory for tags.
+The default is **refs/tags/**.
+This value is also assigned to **$Tags** variable to use for substitutions in the XML config file.

+`--no-default-config`
+- don't use default namespaces for branches and tags.
+This option doesn't affect default variable assignments.

 `--verbose={dump|revs|all|dump_all}`
 - dump additional information to the log file.